pragnyanramtha/lecture/mtv.md

-I AM Pragnyan Ramtha, Currently 17, and an AI research scientist.
+I AM Pragnyan Ramtha, Currently 17, and a programmer.

 and let me tell you something, I can confidently say that i am way lazier than you but i am certain that i can achieve things in my life than you can never expect.